LinkWellNodes/Documentation/docs/README.md

 ## Public Job Info

-View our public [Chainlink job offerings](/services/jobs/Jobs-and-Pricing), which includes pricing, examples, and detailed instructions on how to integrate our price feeds into your smart contracts.
+View our public [Chainlink job offerings](/services/jobs/Jobs-and-Pricing), which includes pricing, examples, and detailed instructions on how to integrate our Any API job offerings into your smart contracts.

 ## Chainlink FAQ